-Provide business support to Global Regulatory Affairs (GRA) and serve as key member of the Project Management Team to align Product and Regulatory strategies
+Provide business support to Global Regulatory Affairs (GRA) and serve as key member of the Project Management Team

 Provide project management support for regulatory end-to-end process from late development through launch